jalmada/days_until_xmas_sign/README.md

-# Days Until Xmas Sign
+# Seconds Until Some Date Sign
-A sign that displays the number of days until xmas, as well as xmas-related gifs.
+A sign that displays the number of seconds until some date, as well as related gifs.

 ![Cover image](misc/cover.png)